DOUGLAS LUCAS DOUGLAS LUCAS

 Why Lehman Brothers Failed When It Did

-Joe Pimbley’s firm was tasked to determine the facts surrounding Lehman’s failure.
+Joe Pimbley’s consulting firm was hired to determine the facts surrounding Lehman’s failure.
 While numerous factors contributed to Lehman’s demise, the immediate cause was collateral calls by Lehman’s clearing banks, chiefly JPMorgan.

 Unwinding Drexel’s Swap Dealer After Bankruptcy

-Wendy de Monchaux headed Drexel Burnham’s interest rate swap dealer when the parent firm filed for bankruptcy in 1990.
-The bankruptcy terminated Drexel’s swaps, but there were serious obstacles to unwinding hundreds of swaps with over 60 counterparties.
+Wendy de Monchaux headed Drexel Burnham’s interest rate swap dealer when its parent firm filed for bankruptcy in 1990.
+The bankruptcy terminated Drexel’s swaps.
+Although transaction documentation specified the process, there were serious obstacles to unwinding hundreds of swaps with over 60 counterparties.

 Cultures Clash at Salomon Smith Barney